Are you looking for a design job, but you have no portfolio yet?

 What’s more powerful than the resume?
 The portfolio.

-It’s not so easy to shine in the middle of the crowd.
-However, designers have something extra up their sleeve: their portfolios.
+At the beginning, it’s not so easy to shine in the middle of the crowd.

 Your portfolio is the best business partner you’ll ever have, and it should basically be able to talk to you.